Roads minister abandoned young driver safety plans after taking power

 A minister responsible for road safety has abandoned her support for a law targeting dangerous young drivers after joining government, The Independent has learned.

-Campaigners expressed frustration over the shelving of measures they hoped would resemble schemes in the US, Australia and New Zealand by imposing night time curfews on new drivers and restricting the numbers of young passengers they can carry.
+Campaigners expressed frustration over the shelving of measures they hoped would resemble those in the US, Australia and New Zealand by imposing night-time curfews on new drivers and restricting the numbers of young passengers they can carry.

 The statistics were compounded by a tragic collision near Wakefield on Friday night in which an 18-year-old driver and two of his teenage passengers were killed.
 Two other men in the car were rushed to hospital, one of whom remained in hospital with life-threatening injuries on Monday.